 As of April 30, 1996, the Company adopted the Key Employee Stock Purchase Plan (the "Plan") which provides for the issuance of up to 4,000,000 shares of Class B Common Stock to certain employees.
-In June 1996, the Company offered 2,775,000 shares of its Class B Common Stock to certain employees pursuant to the Plan, and subsequently sold 2,510,400 shares with proceeds of approximately \$17,573.
+In June 1996, the Company offered 2,775,000 shares of its Class B Common Stock to certain employees pursuant to the Plan, and subsequently sold 2,510,400 shares with net proceeds of approximately \$17,173.
 The shares sold thereby are subject to vesting and certain restrictions on transfer, may be redeemable prior to vesting and are subject to repurchase by the Company upon termination of employment.
-The Company has repurchased 50,000 of such shares.
 In addition, the Company granted, pursuant to this Plan, 107,000 restricted shares of Class B Common Stock to certain officers and employees of the Company.
 These shares are subject to vesting.
-Prior to vesting, these restricted grant shares are subject to forfeiture to the Company without consideration, upon termination of employment.
-5,000 of such shares have been forfeited to the Company.
+Prior to vesting, these restricted grant shares are subject to forfeiture to the Company without consideration.